vknabel/lithia/README.md

 ```

 As parameters of a function call are comma separated, you can compose single arguments.
-Also all operators bind stronger than parameters and function calls.
+All operators bind stronger than parameters and function calls.

 ```
 when True, print "will be printed"